 Cost: FREE!

-Hit 2 birds with one stone, by starting your Sintra Coastal trail hike at the western-most point in continental Europe, Cabo da Roca.
-This is an amazing viewpoint that features jagged cliffs, amazing seascapes, and a gigantic classic-style lighthouse.
+Cabo da Roca has a viewpoint looking over jagged cliffs, amazing seascapes, and a gigantic classic-style lighthouse.
 If hiking is not really your thing, this viewpoint still makes the journey out to the coast super worth it.
 There is also a restaurant which can help add more time to this beautiful stop.

 If you are visiting Sintra on a day trip from Lisbon, I HIGHLY recommend this tour that includes both Sintra’s sights and a visit to the stunning Cabo da Roca coast: